abhilesh0801/location_tracker/README.md

 Since updates provided by network provider are not valid, only GPS provider is used to request updates.

 System status data is written to a separate file by using a timer, which repeats the task every 10 minutes.

+The files containing location and system status data are stored in a folder "location_tracker" created inside phone's internal storage.

 ### Libraries used
 joda-time-2.2 : This library comes in very handy with date related operations, it provides a wide range of methods which the default android Date class lacks.